AlexBulankou/ai-talk1/labinstructions.md

     | dependency | GET /                     | bBrf2L7mm2g= | KqKwlrSt9PA=       | STYz         |

 ###Task 2.
-Cross components correlation
+Cross-component correlation
 1. Open the failed request blade from the Task 1.

     ![image](/instructions/get-failed-request-correlation-id.png)

 2. Failed request has a dependency call with the name `localhost | jQfGIonzN758c9rYzdlnz9Rsni8mTQ3DDnv60BtSdRg=`
-3. The id `jQfGIonzN758c9rYzdlnz9Rsni8mTQ3DDnv60BtSdRg=` represents SHA256 for the instrumentation key of **backend**.
+3. The id `jQfGIonzN758c9rYzdlnz9Rsni8mTQ3DDnv60BtSdRg=` represents SHA256 for the instrumentation key of **backend** component.
 In the next versions of UI we will open the related component automatically.
 In this version of UI - copy the request operation Id.
 4. Open **backend** component
 5. Click on "Analytics" button
 6. Type the query